manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

 # Start Component Design (S)

 If the blank, dark code editor window is staring back at you, do not despair.
-We will run through nine different ways you can get started building your components in React!
+We will run through five different ways you can get started building your components in React!

 The objective at this stage is to speedily "prototype" new features and code within your React project.